canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/install-ubuntu-desktop/install-ubuntu-desktop-1804.md

 You'll need to consider the following before starting the installation:

 * Connect your laptop to a power source.
-* Ensure you have at least 5GB of free storage space.
+* Ensure you have at least 25GB of free storage space, or 5GB for a minimal installation.
 * Have access to either a DVD or a USB flash drive containing the version of Ubuntu you want to install.
 * Make sure you have a recent backup of your data.
 While it's unlikely that anything will go wrong, you can never be too prepared.

 See [Installation/System Requirements](https://help.ubuntu.com/community/Installation/SystemRequirements) for more specific details on hardware requirements.
 We also have [several tutorials](/) that explain how to create an Ubuntu DVD or USB flash drive.